Last Updated on October 8, 2023 by Joanne Harper

 Sometimes, hermit crabs want a change of scenery, so they change their shells for increased mobility, protection, or boredom.
 So, offer an array of different shapes and sizes.

 How Do Hermit Crabs Choose Their Shells?

-When a shell becomes available, hermit crabs often line up to review it.
-They will take it in turns to try the shell on for size.
+When a shell becomes available, hermit crabs often line up to review it, taking turns trying it on for size.
 There is a pecking order in any hermit crab colony, whether wild or domesticated.

-Any permanent mobile home for hermit crabs must meet four key criteria.
+Any permanent mobile home for hermit crabs must meet four criteria: